ganast/tidybird/roadmap.md

 1. 5.0 Test thoroughly if everything works and release (without expert settings)
-    1. change "initial sorting" description based on real initial order by cutoff
+    1. sorting:
+        1. Test in buttonlist
+        1. resort after moving only after losing focus, so order does not change while using the buttons
     1. simple settings: use in tidybird folderlist (without changing per folder settings)
     1. add mark as read to simple settings (default for all buttons)
-    1. resort after moving only after losing focus, so order does not change while using the buttons
     1. Check if we handled remarks in ATN reviews & github issues
     1. Moved folders not removed from MRM => remove folders in buttons that do not longer exist if we don't run over the folders but over the settings
     1. add debug messages including timing & export (see tbsync)